teardr0ps/dynamic-data-filtering-app/README.md

 Unfortunately, basic json-server does not support regular search by matches and have poor sorting (asc only), so only this filter is unavailable.

 ## Development server
+Run `npm install` to install all needed dependencies.

-Run `npm run start` for a dev server.
+Then run `npm run start` for a dev server.
 The application will automatically run json-server instance and reload if you change any of the source files.

 Navigate to `http://localhost:4200/`.